ckim929/Statistical-Modeling-Pipeline/README.md

 It is important to research and understand predictive factors that are linked with student dropouts to be able to come up with solutions to improve student retention rates.

-However, not all college drop outs are struggling!
+However, I'll note here that not all college drop outs are struggling.
 Some drop out of college to pursue their dreams.
 Bill Gates, Steve Jobs, and Mark Zuckerberg were all college dropouts and are/were some of the richest people in the world.
 Recently, there has been a trend of a growing number of students dropping out of school to pursue entrepreneurship or join the information technoogy industry.

 ### Stakeholders